DOCA Management Service Guide

 Currently, only the

-The updates of some leafs only take effect after system reboot.
+The update of some leaves only takes effect after the system reboot.
 Refer to gNOI system reboot for information.

 It is also possible to invoke a command JSON list: